Contents of Article

 The SET variable values are stored in the normal SPFLite.CFG file, along with most other settings.

-Note: As you observe the SET Edit display above, the name and value are separated by a single = sign with no spaces between.
-This is not the same format as the SET command, which requires spaces between the operands.
-Yes, we know it isn't consistent - it's just the way it is.
+Note: As you observe the SET Edit display above, the name and value are normally separated by a single = sign with no spaces between.
+You may user xxx=yyy or xxx = yyy as you choose.

 Using SET to Define SPFLite Options